okonomichiyaki/supercat/010-F06-partisan.md

 : Bot will clear an Outrage using this ability any time it is able to.
 In addition, bot will now declare ambitions with a matching card when it is in second place for the ambition, including ties (as well as when winning or tied for first place).
 Bot will still only double declare ambitions if it is winning.

 Partisan Seizing (Law)
-: After this Law is added to the rules booklet, all bots will use the above guidelines from Act I above to dictate seizing behavior.
+: After this Law is added to the rules booklet, all bots will use the guidelines from Act I to dictate seizing behavior.

 <!--
 Lattice Spies